Yitzack/MS-Reseach-Project/Real Contributions/README.md

 ./program\_name ProcessID Number\_of\_Threads Temprature Fraction\_of\_Coupling\_Constant Debye\_Mass Quark\_Mass Starting\_Point Ending\_Point Momentum\_Scale Fraction\_to\_Vacuum

 The output will land in ./data/Spectral\*.Temprature.ProcessID as space seperated values.
+The output includes error estimates after the mode value, which are comma seperated.
 To collect all of the output I recommend using bash command `sort -unk2 -unk1 data/Spectral\*.Temprature.\* | sed 's/ /,/g' > data/Spectral\*.Temrature.csv`.
+This will put mode values and error values in seperate fields.

-The number of threads used should be between 1 and 616.
+The number of threads used should be between 1 and 575.
 I don't recommend going higher as that won't help anything even if you're lying to it.
-There are only 616 columns and you can use the starting and stopping points to break up the columns.
+There are only 575 columns and you can use the starting and stopping points to break up the columns.
 Mod(ProcessID,Number\_of\_Threads) will tell you which processes are working on the same set of columns.

 Starting\_Point and Ending\_Point are see tin, the starting and ending points.
 What that exactly means in terms of invariant mass and center of mass momentum will have to be determined from the code or an appendix in the thesis.